tuckthomas/ALS-FTD-Dashboard/README.md

 - JSON

 Additionally, .png files of dashboard visualizations may also be downloaded.

-## How are you creating a genetic mutation field?
-Within the utils.py file is a function that scrapes the ALS online Database's HTML table to obtain the Gene Symbol, Gene Name, and Category data.
-Within a separate function, a 'search and match' of the 'keywords' field occurs using the Gene Symbols and the Gene Name.
-If a match is found, the Gene Symbol is added to the 'Genes' JSON array.

-**Citation:** ALSoD. (n.d.). *Amyotrophic Lateral Sclerosis online Database*  from [ALSoD](https://alsod.ac.uk/).

 # System Requirements
 This project depends on several Python packages.
 Below is a breakdown of the required packages, along with optional dependencies if you're using PostgreSQL as your database.